The unit for investigating Nazi crimes in the Israeli Police:

 Holocaust survivors' legal retribution

-Following the Eichmann trial, many Holocaust survivors turned to the Israel police to pass on documentation and memories.
+Following the Eichmann trial, many Holocaust survivors turned to the Israeli police to pass on documentation and memories.
 Many of the appeals included names of Nazi criminals who could potentially be located and prosecuted.

-To effectively respond to these inquiries, a special unit was established, comprised almost completely of Holocaust survivors – the unit for investigating Nazi crimes in the Israel Police.
+To effectively respond to these inquiries, a special unit was established, comprised almost completely of Holocaust survivors – the unit for investigating Nazi crimes in the Israeli Police.
 Many of the unit members had lost their families in the Holocaust themselves.
 It took long hours of detailed legal work that would eventually lead to proper legal procedures through which it would be possible to bring the perpetrators to justice.
 Despite the significant and unique contributions of these Holocaust survivors, to date no research has documented their important work.

 The Academic and Technology College of Tel-Hai